vinodmeesap/cordova-background-geolocation/ISSUE_TEMPLATE.md

 * WARNING:  If you ignore this template, so too will your issue
 *****************************************************************

-  Provide a general summary of the issue in the Title above -->
+ Provide a general summary of the issue in the Title above.
+Please use syntax highlighting when posting code.
+Wrap your code in three(3) back ticks (```) .
+Thank you.
+-->
 ## Your Environment
 * Plugin version: